2lbP/www3/README.md

 ## 2028 Is Closer Than It Seems !

-Can you help us avoid a *Dem POTUS*??!
+Can you pitch in so we can avoid a *2028 Dem POTUS*??!
 Every dollar adds up.

 The easiest way to help, of course, is just share this page.